PaloAltoNetworks/rbac-police/docs/policies.md

 Policies are Rego scripts that detect identities like serviceAccounts possessing RBAC permissions that match certain rule definitions.
 Policies  produce violations, which have 3 types:
 - **ServiceAccounts**: Service accounts that violate the policy based on their permissions.
 - **Nodes**: Nodes that violate the policy based on their permissions.
-- **Combined**: Nodes that violate the policy, based on their permisssions and those of the serviceAccounts they host.
+- **Combined**: Nodes that violate the policy, based on their permissions and those of the serviceAccounts they host.

 The policy library at [lib](./lib) includes around 20 policies that identify serviceAccounts, pods and nodes that possess risky permissions, each detecting a different attack path.